 - For questions about details regarding the admission criteria, please contact the department.
 For questions related to the process of applying, please contact the Graduate School.

-The curriculum for the MA in Speech-Language Pathology is designed to meet the 2020 ASHA Certification Standards, as well as the requirements for licensure by the NC Board of Examiners in Speech—Language Pathology and Audiology and the NC Department of Public Instruction.
+The curriculum for the Master’s ON-CAMPUS Program in Speech-Language Pathology is designed to meet the 2020 ASHA Certification Standards, as well as the requirements for licensure by the NC Board of Examiners in Speech—Language Pathology and Audiology and the NC Department of Public Instruction.
 A typical course sequences is listed below.
 However, all admitted students will meet with the Director of Graduate Study during the first semester to make modifications to the course sequence, if necessary.

 |Fall 1||CSD 606 Cognitive-Linguistic Disorders in Adults||3|